Thompson632/chess/README.md

 ### Deliverables

-Project reports are located in the deliverables.tar.gz file.
+Project reports and deliverables are located in the deliverables.tar.gz file.
 Run the following command to open the tar file:
 * Navigate to the top-level repository and then execute the following command:
 * tar -xvf deliverables.tar.gz

+### Pre-Conditions / Not Implemented as of 02/22/2021

+The project does not do the following:
+* Source does not check to see if a piece is already in a set place upon custom board creation.
+If subsequent color pieces and/or different color pieces are to be placed on the same cell, the source will use the last piece as the real piece to be placed.
+* Logic related to castling with a King and a Rook is not implemented.

 ## Authors